Retirement Plan Basics

 Note: If you're self-employed, you must perform a special computation to figure your own contribution.

 The same limits apply to contributions you make for your employees to all defined contribution plans, which include SEPs.

 You may consider compensation up to $265,000 in 2016 and 2015 (subject to cost-of-living adjustments for later years).
 Contributions must be made in cash; you cannot contribute property.

 Here are some of the tax breaks you get by having a business retirement plan:

 - If your self-employed, contributions for yourself are deductible (on Form 1040, line 28.

 - If you have employees, contributions you make for them are deducted directly from the income of the business that provides the retirement plan.

-- For example, Schedule C filers deduct contributions made on behalf of employees on line 19.
+- For example, sole proprietors deduct contributions made on behalf of employees on Schedule C.